-The USB-B port on the back side of the device is provided for communication with the device and for firmware updates.
+The USB port on the rear side of the device is provided for communication with the device and for firmware updates.
 The included USB cable can be used to connect the device to a PC (USB 2.0 or 3.0).
 The driver is delivered with the device and installs a virtual COM port.
-Details for remote control can be found on the web site of the manufacturer or on the included USB stick.
+Details about remote control can be found in form of a programming guide on the included USB stick or on the web site of the manufacturer.

-Via this port, the device can be addressed either using the international standard ModBus RTU protocol or SCPI language.
-The device recognizes the message protocol automatically.
+The device can be addressed via this port either using the international standard Mod-Bus RTU protocol or by SCPI language.
+The device recognizes the message protocol used automatically.